Shone-Kahuria/TaskNest/readMe.md

 ---

 ## Team Structure and Roles

-The TaskNest development team is organized into specialized teams to ensure high-quality execution across all aspects of the project.

 | Team                        | Members                        | Core Responsibilities                                                                                                                                     |
 | :-------------------------- | :----------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------- |